creecros/Task2pdf/README.md

 * PDF is created that is simple and printer friendly
 * Win!
 * Support for CJK Characters!
+* New Feature: Print all open tasks in a project to one PDF.

 *To turn on CJK Support, go to **Settings > Application Settings**, and the toggle will be located toward the bottom of the page.*